Check out the Latest Articles:

 #7 Write your memoirs – from a future perspective

 If a person writes his memoirs, they usually write about the past and the things they have experienced.
 Turn the tables and write the memoirs of your future – seen from the angle on how you were able to make the most out of your life!
-Doing so will assist you in defining what you really understand under the concept of making the best in life.
+Doing so will assist you in defining what you really understand the concept of making the best in life.
 It also gives you the chance to create a strategy that you can embark on.

 Write your memoirs from a future perspective, then live your life backwards.